three5media/mfhu-hd-retexture/README.md

 ## Description

-I'm a README noob so please excus the mess.
+I'm a README noob so please excuse the mess.
 For the most part, this is pretty fresh build.
 About 95% of the textures in this project are straight upscales using different models in [Cupscale](https://github.com/n00mkrad/cupscale).
 The other 5% of textures were replacements of my own mixed in with some really good UI, area and environment textures from [MHFURemaster-VakSan](https://github.com/Klara-nihk/MHFURemaster-VakSan) and [MHFU-HD](https://github.com/grimmtusk/MHFU-HD), really just an utter fantastic job!!!
 The original owner of those textures went far beyond basic upscaling but I wanted a look closer resembling the original game, so I used basic texture upscaling tools for most areas and used others from MHFURemaster-VakSan to make it look nicer.

 ## Download Size and Performance